ehenry09/ehenry09.github.io/_posts/2019-07-17-what-hitchhikers-taught-me-about-ml.md

 <!--break-->

-## Simple system are often superior to their complex counterparts.
+## Simple systems are often superior to their complex counterparts.

 The main character Arthur Dent haphazardly finds himself on a stolen spacecraft called the *Heart of Gold*.
 The ship has a *Nutri-Matic* machine that serves individualized, appetite and digestion-optimized beverages.
 This machine must a distant cousin of our modern-day recommendation engine.